simon-mckindley/code-breaker/README.md

 ## 🎨 Styling

-The background is styled using `linear-gradient` with equal-sized color stripes:
+The dialog background is styled using `linear-gradient` with equal-sized color stripes:

 ```css
 background: linear-gradient(